b1-80274/OpenAQ_India/README.md

 ##### 2.2 Latest Table
-The rate of insertion of records is different for different stations; for example, the stations with `entity` 'Governmental Organization' insert data each hour, while some 'Community Organization' stations insert them at as low as at every 2 minutes.So, to make analysis easier, the data is aggregated to hour.
+The rate of insertion of records is different for different stations; for example, the stations with `entity` 'Governmental Organization' insert data each hour, while some 'Community Organization' stations insert them at as low as at every 2 minutes.So, to make analysis easier, the data is aggregated to hourly values taking mean of all the values for an hour.

 As data will be inserted into the warehouse, it will grow over the time and at some point if this is used for Buissness Intelligence softwares, they can slow down or fail to fetch the data.
 Hence, a small subset of the warehouse data, specifically latest year data is taken from warehouse and saved to a RDBMS.
 `OpenAQ_build_latest` script reads the `readings` from the warehouse, filters for only latest year readings and writes them to MySQL database table in the overwrite mode.